billspat/decoder-ring/README.md

 [WTFPL license](https://en.wikipedia.org/wiki/WTFPL)

-very simplistic cipher/decipher : converts string into numeric code based on alphabetic indexing.
-Project to learn rspec and based on a challenge issued to job applicants for Trello many years ago.
+This is a very simplistic cipher/decipher written in Ruby: converts string into numeric code based on alphabetic indexing.
+Project to learn rspec and based on a challenge issued to job applicants to Trello.com many years ago.

-uses a starter or base number, a multiplier number, and a list of letters used for indexing that includes all of the letters in the secret
+Uses a starter or base number, a multiplier number, and a list of letters used for indexing that includes all of the letters in the secret

 example